 5.6.9.1.2 Eating and Drinking

 Eating and drinking in aquatic venue areas may expose bathers to Contaminants.
 Food particles that fall into the pool not only contribute to contamination burden but might also affect pool Disinfection.
 Additionally, contamination can occur through ingestion.
 Alcohol increases urine output and therefore creates more chloramines and other DBPs if bathers do not regularly get out of the pool to urinate.
 Regular bathroom breaks should be considered to reduce urination in an aquatic venue that allows designated areas like “swim-up bars” that might lead to increased pool urination and create compliance issues with MAHC combined chlorine concentrations.
 However, no data, suggesting that aquatic venues containing “swim-up bars” have any more issues with water quality compliance issues that those aquatic venues that do not, could be found.
 Owners/operators of aquatic venues considering “swim-up” bars need to be aware that these areas might also increase the risk of drowning caused by excessive alcohol consumption and should include this thinking in lifeguard training and in-service training.
 Currently, most states do not allow swim-up bars; however, Ohio, Hawaii, Texas, and a few local jurisdictions do, mostly in resort areas.
 The MAHC defers to AHJs to assess and determine potential risks.
-Another topic to consider is nursing mothers and safety and health risk to infants.
-While many mothers consider nursing in the pool a pleasant experience for the baby there is a definite safety risk for the infant from hypothermia and a health risk from potentially ingesting contaminated pool water that may contain organisms such as Cryptosporidium.

-For more information about this topic, see CDC Healthy Swimming discussion at: http://www.cdc.gov/healthywater/swimming/protection/breastfeeding-in-pools.html

-5.6.9.2 Glass
+The MAHC defers to AHJs to assess and determine potential risks.
+Another topic is nursing mothers and safety and health risk to infants.
+CDC is not aware of any risks to other swimmers related to breastfeeding in pool or splash pad water.
+It is unlikely that breastfeeding in the water presents any more risks for babies and young children (0–4 years old) than the risks associated with regular pool or splash pad use for babies and young children.
+These risks include swallowing water, exposure to swimming-related illnesses, issues regulating body temperature, and drowning.
+Visit CDC’s Healthy Swimming website for more information5.6.9.2 Glass

 Glass is prohibited in the pool deck area to prevent injuries to patrons and staff.
 Most patrons can be barefoot, so stepping on glass can cause serious injuries.
 If a glass container breaks in the aquatic venue vicinity, it could potentially fall into the water.
 Clear glass is virtually invisible in water and is difficult to remove.
 The only way to ensure all broken glass is removed from aquatic venue water is to thoroughly drain, clean, and refill the structure.
 Depending on the size, draining and cleaning an aquatic venue can cost thousands of dollars.